-- 6.10 All cardiac arrest equipment must be maintained in a state of readiness at all times.
-The emergency red bag, AED and Laerdal Suction Unit must be checked on a weekly basis by the person(s) identified as most appropriate to undertake this responsibility (Appendix E, Appendix F and Appendix G).
-A record is maintained of the checks carried out by ward staff and are archived within the practice area for 3 months.
-Included in the response equipment is an Air driven nebuliser (Appendix H). - 6.11 The emergency red bag equipment must be stocked in accordance with the standardised list issued by the Physical Health and Resuscitation team - 6.12 If the emergency drugs are used or due to expire in the next week, they must be ordered immediately with the Pharmacy department.
-These must be checked on a weekly basis (Appendix J).
-A spare Emergency box is located in the Emergency Out of Hours Drug Cupboard at Longley Centre and Michael Carlisle Centre.
+- Air driven nebuliser (Appendix H). - Dynamap (Appendix I) - Standard Emergency Drug Box & Anaphylaxis box (Appendix K) - Hypobox (Appendix L) - 6.11 The emergency red bag equipment must be stocked in accordance with the standardised list issued by the Physical Health team. - 6.12 If the emergency drugs are used or due to expire in the next week, they must be ordered immediately with the Pharmacy department.
+These must be checked on a weekly basis but remain sealed until needed in an emergency situation (Appendix K).
+A spare emergency box is located in the Emergency Out of Hours Drug Cupboard at Longley Centre and Michael Carlisle Centre.
 If required when pharmacy is not open.
-The Emergency drug boxes do not contain sundries e.g. needles.
-A diabetic hypobox must be available in areas with emergency drugs should be check on a weekly basis (Appendix K). - 6.13 It is accepted that in certain clinical areas it will be appropriate to keep the resuscitation equipment in a secure location although equipment will need to be readily available and accessible in the event of a medical emergency or cardiac arrest. - 6.14 The decision to administer emergency drugs, including oxygen, contained in the bag and emergency drug box will be taken by the individual and will be based on their level of competence, skills and knowledge of the particular drug and its intended effect.
-All registered professionals are required to work within their professional bodies' scope of practice and this should influence their decision making. - 6.15 All defibrillators used within the Trust will be biphasic, hands free and of type approved by the Resuscitation Officer.
-Where defibrillators are provided they should be stored and accessible within an area where the Resuscitation Council (UK) guidance of a maximum of three minutes delay between collapse to first shock can be met. - 6.16 Where an Automated External Defibrillator (AED) has been used, the Resuscitation Officer will collect the data from the AED, audit and incident review for staff training purposes. - 6.17 The Trust provides AED training via its resuscitation course programme but does acknowledge the following statement: "The Resuscitation Council (UK) advices that NHS Trusts should ensure that no restrictions isplaced on the use of an AED by an untrained NHS employee confronted with a patient in cardiac arrest when no more highly trained individual is present.
+The emergency drug boxes do not contain sundries e.g. needles.
+A diabetic hypobox must be available in areas with emergency drugs should be check on a weekly basis (Appendix L). - 6.13 It is accepted that in certain clinical areas it will be appropriate to keep the resuscitation equipment in a secure location although equipment will need to be readily available and accessible in the event of a medical emergency or cardiac arrest to all staff. - 6.14 The decision to administer emergency drugs, including oxygen, contained in the bag and emergency drug box will be taken by the individual and will be based on their Resuscitation Policy Version 6.0 February 2025 page 10 of 40 level of competence, skills and knowledge of the drug and its intended effect.
+All registered professionals are required to work within their professional bodies' scope of practice and this should influence their decision making.

+- 6.15 All defibrillators used within the Trust will be biphasic, hands free and of type approved by the Resuscitation Officer.
+Where defibrillators are provided they should be stored and accessible within an area were the Resuscitation Council (UK) guidance of a maximum of three minutes delay between collapse to first shock can be met. - 6.16 Where an Automated External Defibrillator (AED) has been used, the defib will be recalled following incident.

+This is to allow collection of the data from the AED, audit and incident review for staff training purposes.
+While data is being retrieved a spare defib will be provided.

+- 6.17 The Trust provides AED training via its resuscitation course programme but does acknowledge the following statement:

+"The Resuscitation Council (UK) advice that NHS Trusts should ensure that no restrictions is placed on the use of an AED by an untrained NHS employee confronted with a patient in cardiac arrest when no more highly trained individual is present.
 The administration of a defibrillatory shock should not be delayed waiting for more highly trained personnel to arrive.
-The same principles should apply to individuals whose period of qualification has expired."

-6.18 In situations where a collapsed patient is on the floor, in a chair or in a restricted/confined space, the organisational guidelines for the movement of the patient must be followed to minimise the risk of manual handling and related injuries to both staff and the patient.
+The same principles should apply to individuals whose period of qualification has expired." - 6.18 In situations where a collapsed patient is on the floor, in a chair or in a restricted/confined space, the organisational guidelines for the movement of the patient must be followed to minimise the risk of manual handling and related injuries to both staff and the patient.
 Please also refer to the Resuscitation Council UK advice on manual handling during resuscitation in hospitals which can be found at: